BrendelGroup/BWASP/README.md

 ```

 This downloads the image built by the [Singularity Hub](https://www.singularity-hub.org) infrastructure and does not require sudo permissions.
-This is the recommended way of running the workflow and it should exactly reproduce the our published results.
+This is the recommended way of running the workflow and it should exactly reproduce our published results.

 Alternatively, one can build the same image from scratch using the [recipe](Singularity) by doing :